lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 ---
 ## FAQs and Issues

-#### Android 11
-* **Location Permissions**.
-For widgets to work the location permission needs to be granted "while app is in use" and not "this time only".
-If you give "this time only" one time permission then the widgets will not update.

 #### Android permissions
+* **Location permission**.
+Cellular and wifi scan functions need this permission.
+Without this permission many parts of the app may not work correctly.
+* **Android 10 and 11 Location Permissions**.
+Widgets, statusbar notifications, log and alerts work in the background while the app is not in use.
+So the location permission needs to be granted "Allow all the time".
+These features will not work correctly if you give "while using the app" or "this time only" permission.
 * **Phone permission**.
 It is essential for gathering phone and network state.
 Most of the app will not work without this permission.
-* **Location permission**.
-Cellular and wifi scan functions need this permission.
-Without this permission many parts of the app may not work correctly.
 * **Location enable**.
 For location permission to be useful location toggle is also to be enabled from the status bar.
 * The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
 Hence Android requires location permissions/location enabling for using these functions.